David M. Tambolli

 I was waiting for him on the sidewalk, near the middle of the street.

 BAM!
 I was out cold.
 I regained consciousness in the trunk of a car.
 Fuck!
 I screamed.
 Quickly, I realized my mouth was taped and my hands were tied behind my back.
 I kicked, but it didn't do anything.
 I usually never cry, but I started to tear up.
 I accidentally soiled myself.
 Then we stopped.

 I felt like I already knew the routine.
 Someone would pull out of the trunk and I would struggle.
 Someone would walk me a few steps off the road and place me down on my knees.
 That person would get back into his car and leave.
 Then I would wait thirty minutes in agony, a kind of mental punishment where you know your life is over, but as my father would say, "the cookie jar still feels in reach."

+"What's that sound?"
 I can faintly hear a car pull up in the distance.
 Someone is walking towards me.
-I feel a gun against the back of my head.
-I try and reach for my gun under my shirt, but I can't tell if the gun is still there or not.
+There's a gun against the back of my head.

 "It's funny, my kid said the oddest thing the other day."
 It was my father's voice.
 "He said he wondered what's going through some guys head when he knows he's about to get shot."